 Selected By: Siobhan Jones (Book of the Month Editorial Director)

-What Book of the Month Club March 2018 selection(s) will I choose?
+What Book of the Month April 2019 selection(s) will I choose?

-Make your Book of the Month Club selections by Tuesday, March 6th.
+Make your Book of the Month selections by Saturday, April 6th.

 What book will you choose this month?

 This Month’s Special Deals

 NEW MEMBER DEAL: New members can get a free book when they join.
 Use code APRILSHOWERS.

 ANNUAL PAYMENT DEAL: BOTM is now a monthly subscription service.
 However, given that some members preferred paying upfront, they are now offering a 12-month option.
 Members who sign up for 12 months will pay $149.99/year.
 That’s $12.50/book, instead of the standard price of $14.99/month.

 Book of the Month is a subscription service for people who like to try new books from a curated selection and like to read in hardcover format.
 Through Book of the Month, you can get a hardcover book for generally significantly less than you’d pay in a bookstore or through Amazon.
 And, you get to try something new that has been vetted by one of Book of the Month’s well-read judges!

 Sign up for any of the subscription plans below and you get to choose one of five books selected by Book of the Month’s panel of judges (including a surprise guest judge).
 Book of the Month will then mail your chosen book to your house with a cute note.
 You also have the option to purchase additional books for $9.99 each and to skip a month if you want.